 Protecting Your Firm as an Additional Insured

-In the course of doing business, you may sometimes find yourself entering into contracts requiring that your firm be named as an additional insured on another party's insurance policies.
+In the course of doing business, you may sometimes find yourself entering into contracts requiring that your business be named as an additional insured on another party's insurance policies.

-Definition: An individual or entity that is not automatically included as an insured under the policy of another, but for whom the named insured's policy provides a certain degree of protection.
+An additional insured is defined as an individual or entity that is not automatically included as an insured under the policy of another, but for whom the named insured's policy provides a certain degree of protection.

-There are many times when you may want your firm included as an additional insured on another's policy.
+There are many instances when you may want your firm included as an additional insured on another's policy.
 Here are just a few examples:

-- If you are a building owner, you want to be an additional insured on the property and general liability insurance of your tenants in case one of them damages your building or in case a visitor to the property is injured.
+- If you are a building owner, you want to be an additional insured on the property and general liability insurance of your tenants in case one of them damages your building or in the event that a visitor to the property is injured.

 - If you are the owner or a contractor on a construction project, you want to be an additional insured on the general liability insurance of your contractors and subcontractors in case there is an injury to one of their employees.